Greece VS Rome

 SLAVERY wasn't abolished

 WOMEN didn't vote (actually noone really did since there was NO DEMOCRACY)

 EXECUTIONS were still common (especially now; a famous one being CRUCIFIXION - not trying to point fingers here...)

 and, so many centuries later, their idea of fun was to watch people kill each other: GLADIATORS or torturing Christians, sometimes even in Greek theatres which they turned into arenas... (something to think about next time you look at the Colosseum - Greek name by the way.. but to be honest the Romans were the most prolific saint-makers, so we gotta give them that).

-My answer to a lady who says that she would have felt better living in the Roman Empire is:
+My answer to someone from the audience who says that they would have felt better living in the Roman Empire is:

 ask all the subjects of the British Empire (for which the Roman one had been an example) where they would have felt better and if they wanted to be subjects...